vuejs/vuepress/docs/reference/plugin/back-to-top.md

 ## Styles

-You can custom the style of the _back to top_ button via CSS variables:
+You can customize the style of the _back to top_ button via CSS variables:

 ```css
 :root {